| HCMN News - October 21, 2005 In this issue:

 My job includes editing two regular newsletters-ACCESS ALERT and SPEAKOUT-both publications on HIV/AIDS treatment & care and AIDS-related stigma and discrimination respectively.
 I also do content development for JAAIDS website, and am also responsible for JAAIDS documentation drive as well as providing guidance for the organizations media projects and activities.I provide support to journalists in developing stories on HIV/AIDS as well as act as an interface between JAAIDS and its stakeholders.

-DR. MUHAMMAD HANIF
+DR. MUHAMMAD HANIFGeneral Secretary

 AIDS Prevention Association of Pakistan (A